fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - Terry Cook, ‘The Archive(s) Is a Foreign Country: Historians, Archivists, and the Changing Archival Landscape’, _The American Archivist_ 33 (2011): 600--632.

 {% include alert.html class='danger' title='Reading Response' text="
-- What did you find interesting and/or confusing?
+- In response to the Cook article: Especially in terms of the history of the archive, what in the article you find most interesting and/or confusing?
 "%}